facebookarchive/presto-odbc/README.md

   1. Click `Go to Worksheet`
   1. Click `OK` to go past the warning dialog
 1. In the `Data` menu (next to `File`), go all the way to the selected data source at the bottom, and in that submenu, click `Add to Saved Data Sources`
-1. Save this configuration of the Presto ODB Driver on your computer (note, this configuration is specific to what catalog/schema/tables you selected earlier
+1. Save this configuration of the Presto ODBC Driver on your computer (note, this configuration is specific to what catalog/schema/tables you selected earlier
 1. Close Tableau, then open the *.tds XML file you just saved in your favorite text editor
   1. On the line/tag `connection-customization`, change it so that `enabled=true`
   1. Set `CAP_QUERY_GROUP_BY_ALIAS` to `no`